-All transfer students should develop an education plan with a community college counselor.
-To encourage transfers within Connecticut, UB is continuing to develop degree-specific transfer articulation agreements and guides with regionally accredited schools to assist transfer students in the development of their education plans.
+All transfer students should develop an education plan with their community college counselor.
+To encourage transfers within Connecticut, the University of Bridgeport is continuing to develop degree-specific transfer articulation agreements and guides with regionally accredited schools to assist transfer students in the development of their education plans.

-Housatonic Community College
+- Housatonic Community College

-D. Transfer students from HCC will receive academic credit for most college level courses applied toward the requirements of the Associate Degree as long as they receive a grade of C or better in a course.
-A maximum of sixty six (66) credits will be accepted for transfer.
+Students wishing to plan their Associate Degree programs to ensure meeting prerequisites for upper division courses at UB are encouraged to communicate early with a Transfer Counselor or Academic Advisor at UB to secure specific information about transfer credits and to ensure coursework will transfer.
+Transfer students receive academic credit for most college level courses as long as they receive a grade of C or better in the course.
+A maximum of sixty six (66) credits will be accepted for transfer from a community college.